 The Featured Projects section is built dynamically, and rotates to show a different set of three Apache projects each time the file is checked in (it is not currently rotating live).
 To correct data in this section, ensure that every Apache project has:

 VP, Marketing and Publicity is the formal owner of the homepage, and

-apache.org website provides information about the ASF
+apache.org website provides overall information about the ASF

-overall, as well as some technical information about the systems and
+and some technical information about the systems and

 Some useful starting points are: